Elowen-surj/VersaGauss/README.md

 The paper is now accepted to ICME 2026.

-The code of the EfficientPIE is coming soon.
+The code of the VersaGauss is coming soon.